misterunix/basicbots/documentation/BASICBOTS.md

 ~/go/src/gobasic$
 ```

-Variable A not has the value on 1.
-With `LET` more complete variable assignment can be done.
+Variable A has the value of 1.
+With `LET` more complete variable assignments can be done.

 ```
 10 LET A = 1